mkosir/typescript-style-guide/README.md

   it("should return parsed date as YYYY-MM when input is in ISO date format");
   it("should render user description when title is confirmed");
   ```

-- ### Isolation

-  All tests must be setup and implemented to run as standalone in isolation, where they don't depend on other tests order of execution.

 - ### Tooling Extension